saianand32/NFT-WarrantySystem-BITOffensive-/README.md

 ## Features
-* Implements and Intgerates BlockChain NFT concept with the current digital warranty system.
+* Implements and intgerates **BlockChain NFT** concept with the current digital warranty system.
 * Easy to use by both the admin as well as the user.
 * The user can get a verified warranty NFT on successful delivery of the product without any hassle.
-* The user will also recieve SMS and mail update on successful minting of the NFT warranty
+* The user will also recieve **SMS** and **mail** update on successful minting of the NFT warranty
 * The admin who generates the warranty is also protected as there can be no manipulation of the given warranty token.
-* The warranty token will Expire automatically after the given duration and cannot be usedto claim the warranty thereafter.
+* The warranty token will **Expire automatically** after the given duration and cannot be used to claim the warranty thereafter.

 ## TechStack

 1. Front End / Client Side